XTLS/Xray-docs-next/docs/en/config/transports/finalmask.md

 `brutal` negotiates a fixed packet-sending rate with the peer, or falls back to BBR.
 It is supported only by Hysteria, because XHTTP has no negotiation mechanism.

 `force-brutal` is the same as `brutal`, but it forcibly uses the fixed upstream rate from `brutalUp` and ignores peer negotiation.

+> `bbrProfile`: conservative | standard | aggressive

+Controls the BBR preset when QUIC congestion control is set to BBR.
+Defaults to `standard`. `conservative` is slightly more cautious, `aggressive` is slightly more aggressive.

 > `debug`: false | true